AceCentre/RelayKeys/README.md

 ### And on the AAC side of things:

 - [MacroServerMac](http://github.com/willwade/MacroServerMac) was an attempt to create a Mac Port of "MacroServer" developed by [JabblaSoft](http://jabblasoft.com) for MindExpress .
 This is a protocol for communication over a TCP/IP stack.
 Its pretty nice - but if you are in a school or business allowing others machines to access the network in this way is often restricted.
 It can also be pretty flaky
 - [Liberator](http://liberator.co.uk) / [PRC](http://prentrom.com) - have the neatest commercial solution out there for AAC.
 You can either plug in a USB cable - or use a bluetooth dongle to connect with another computer.
-Its awesome.
+Its awesome - but sadly only available to you if use one of their devices.
 - [Dynavox](http://tobiidynavox.com) used to make the [AccessIT](http://www.spectronics.com.au/product/accessit).
 A similar idea but using infrared rather than radio/bluetooth.
+It was pretty expensive but a lot of people loved its simplicity.
 - The AAC world has been trying to create standards for this for years.. and some have succeeded.
 Check out [AACKeys](https://aacinstitute.org/aac-keys/) and the "GIDEI" protocol - which now feels a little outdated but a great attempt at standardising communication between AAC devices and other systems over serial.

 ### Non-disability related products: